Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 Weak measurements only extract partial information about an observable and thus do not fully destroy the information about the conjugate observable.
 For a detailed discussion, we refer to the pedagogical review~\cite{jacobs2006straightforward}.
 The main idea is to construct operators $\hat P_m$ such that $\sum_m \hat P_m^\dagger \hat P_m = \mathbb{1}$.
 The state after the measurement expressed in terms of the projectors $\hat P_n$ and the state $\hat\rho$ before the measurement is then given by

-with the probability $\tr\,(\hat P_n^\dagger \hat \rho \hat P_n)$ to obtain this outcome\footnote{An operator of the form $\hat M=\sum_{n=a}^b \hat P_n^\dagger \hat P_n$ is a positive operator and $\tr(M \hat \rho)$ gives the probability that $n\in[a,b]$.
+with the probability $\tr\,(\hat P_n^\dagger \hat \rho \hat P_n)$ to obtain this outcome\footnote{An operator of the form $\hat M=\sum_{n=a}^b \hat P_n^\dagger \hat P_n$ is a positive operator and $\tr(\hat M \hat \rho)$ gives the probability that $n\in[a,b]$.
 Therefore, this operator defines a positive operator-valued measure (POVM).}.
 Note that we recover a von Neumann measurement when measuring in the eigenbasis, i.e. setting $P_n=\ketbra{n}{n}$.
-Rather than measuring in the eigenbasis, we define $P_n$ as weighted sum over different eigenstates that peaks at specific eigenstate but has a certain width~\cite{jacobs2006straightforward}.
-A small width corresponds to a strong measurement with the limit of zero width corresponding to a von Neumann measurement.
+Rather than measuring in the eigenbasis, we define $P_n$ as a weighted sum over different eigenstates that peaks at a specific eigenstate but has a certain width~\cite{jacobs2006straightforward}.
+A small width corresponds to a strong measurement, with the limit of zero width corresponding to a von Neumann measurement.
 A large width performs a weak measurement.
-The measurement strength $k$, which appears in the next section to model continuous measurements, is typically defined as inverse of width.
+The measurement strength $k$ is typically defined as the inverse of this width.
 It was suggested that weak measurements can lead to more accurate measurements of gravitational forces~\cite{Kawana2019Amplification}.

 Rather than measuring a system once, it can be interesting to continuously extract information from the system.
 Together with feedback, such measurement strategies can, for instance, be employed to squeeze or cool levitated mechanical systems~\cite{Genoni2015Quantum} that can be used for gravity tests, see Sec.~\ref{sec:tests:levitated}.
 A theory for such continuous measurements can be constructed from a sequence of time intervals $\Delta t$ during which weak measurements are performed with a measurement strength proportional to $\Delta t$.
 In the limit of infinitesimally short time intervals, we obtain a stochastic equation of motion due to the random nature of the measurements (see~\cite{jacobs2006straightforward} for a derivation).
 The measurement current of the continuously observed observable $A$ with a weak measurement is then given by